Abbie McManus: International career

 She retained her place in the squad for England's successful 2019 FIFA Women's World Cup qualification campaign and hailed the influence of new national team coach Phil Neville: "I didn't seem to be ticking the boxes when Mark Sampson and Mo Marley were in charge but that seems to have changed since Phil has been involved.
 I'm really enjoying things under Phil because he's very tactical and that's what we like at City, too.
 I'm delighted to be picked for the seniors and I hope I can continue to be picked.
 I want to improve under Phil and learn from him."

 In February 2019, McManus was called up for her second consecutive SheBelieves Cup, making two appearances as England won the tournament for the first time.

 In June 2019, McManus was selected in England's 23-player squad for the 2019 FIFA Women's World Cup in France.
 She made three appearances including two starts as England reached the semi-finals.

 McManus was allotted 202 when the Football Association announced their legacy numbers scheme to honour the 50th anniversary of England’s inaugural international.

-In 2023, Mcmanus announced that she was retiring.
+In 2023, McManus announced that she was retiring.

+Post playering career

+McManus was medically retired from professional football.
+Following her retirement, she began training and work as a firefighter with the Greater Manchester Fire and Rescue Service.

 Personal life

 McManus' brother Scott is also a footballer; he last played for non-league side Coalville Town.

-McManus is in a relationship with GB national handball player and former London 2012 Olympian Holly Lam-Moores.
+McManus was in a relationship with GB national handball player and former London 2012 Olympian Holly Lam-Moores.

+In 2026, she appeared on the television dating show First Dates, during which she said she now worked as a firefighter.